Student career readiness

 In all likelihood, students are already practicing many skills in your course, so the purpose of this project is to make this work transparent to students, not to create additional work for faculty.

-1. Download the Career readiness - inventory to complete (Word document) for faculty.
+1. Download the Career readiness course-level inventory for faculty (Word document) for faculty.

-2. So that you have a good overall picture of the inventory, read through the descriptions of the various components before you rate anything.
+2. So that you have a good overall picture of the inventory, read through the descriptions of the competencies and their related skills before you rate anything.

-3. For each of your courses, rate the extent to which students will be able to demonstrate their abilities for each component of the inventory, using the following scoring key:
+3. For each of your courses, rate the extent to which students will be able to demonstrate their abilities for each transferable skill in the inventory, using the following scoring key:

 2 = Students will receive a grade related to this skill